Skip to content

-Nick Dudman and his team have created the makeup effects and the magical animatronic creatures ( and the CG scanning models ) in all of the Harry Potter films, garnering BAFTA nominations for the first four in the series, and also for the seventh.
+Nick Dudman and his team created the makeup effects and the magical animatronic creatures ( and the CG scanning models ) in all of the Harry Potter films, garnering BAFTA nominations for the first four in the series, and also for the seventh.
 The final installment, “Harry Potter and The Deathly Hallows-Part 2” earned him an Oscar nomination for best makeup as well as another BAFTA nomination.

 In 2006 Nick Dudman was invited to join the Academy of Motion Picture Arts and Sciences.
 In 2007 he was presented with the Canadian Genie Award for Special Achievement in Makeup for Beowulf and Grendel.